-If your kids are interested in arts and crafts, The Ocmulgee National Monument will be hosting free events for the month of June.
+If your kids are interested in arts and crafts, The Ocmulgee Mounds National Historical Park will be hosting free events for the month of June.
 There will be many activities to choose from.
 The dates are as follows: June 6 & 7 and June 27 & 28.
 Painting necklaces and making coiled pottery will take place from 3 pm - 4 pm.
 Also, children can participate in the Get Outdoors Day from 10 am - 12 pm and play some of the games played by Macon's original settlers.
 Children are also invited to attend the Flag Day program from 3-4 pm.

 It's hard to balance placing your child in a summer camp that will work with your work schedule, but Wesleyan College has a few solutions to that.
 Check out these exciting and engaging summer camps at Wesleyan College.

 Starting June 8 - July 31, Wesleyan's Kid's College will be comprised of several weeks of unique themes, which include culture, wildlife studies, sports, technology, poetry and more.
 Cost is $215 per week.
 For more information contact: Ashley Crosby at (478) 757-5117 or email@example.com.